ginstrom/paladin-novel/chapters/21_revelations-and-ripples.md

 Gond helped steady the messenger, noting the man's travel-stained robes marked him as a temple courier.
 "What kind of proclamation?"

 "About you."
-The messenger's pupils dilated with shock, his mouth working soundlessly for a moment before words emerged.
+The messenger's eyes were wide with shock, his mouth working soundlessly for a moment before words emerged.
 "They've declared you either the greatest saint in a century or the most dangerous heretic since the Sundering Wars."

 Gond's lips thinned.
 Another bloody complication.
 "And the temples are offering a consensus on which I am?" he asked, his voice dry.